liquity/bold/README.md

 While this wouldn't result in the most accurate estimation of the average interest rate either — considering we'd be using outdated debt values sampled at different times for each Trove as weights — at least we would have consistent weights in the numerator and denominator of our weighted average.
 To implement this though, we'd have to keep track of this modified sum (i.e. the sum of recorded Trove debts) in `ActivePool`, which we currently don't do.

 ### 12 - TroveManager can make troves liquidatable by changing the batch interest rate
-Users that add their Trove to a Batch are allowing the BatchManager to charge a lot of fees by simply adjusting the interest rate as soon as they can via `setBatchManagerAnnualInterestRate`.
+Users that add their Trove to a Batch are allowing the BatchManager to charge premature adjustment fees by simply adjusting the interest rate as soon as they can via `setBatchManagerAnnualInterestRate`.

-This change cannot result in triggering the critical threshold, however it can make any trove in the batch liquidatable
+This change cannot result in triggering the global critical threshold, however it can theoretically make a Trove in the batch liquidateable.

+The BCR buffer enforces that Troves must join a batch at `CR >= MCR + BCR`, which creates a collateral buffer before they can be liquidated - therefore, Troves cannot immediately join a batch and be liquidated due to the upfront fee.
+However, the collateral price may drop after they join, reducing their CR closer to the MCR, such than a premature adjustment fee could pull their `CR < MCR` and make them liquidateable.

-Thus BatchManagers should be considered benign trusted actors
+Thus BatchManagers should be considered trusted actors by Trove owners.

 ### 13 - Trove Adjustments may be griefed by sandwich raising the average interest rate